How to Stretch Shoes: Effective Methods for a Perfect Fit

 Increase Comfort with Heat

-Once stretched, apply a leather conditioner to keep the material in good condition and prolong the material’s life.
+Once stretched, furnish a leather conditioner to hold onto the material and its quality.

 Use Ice To Expand Your Footwear